akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## The King’s Demand

-One autumn morning, the Stanwey village smithy was startled by the heavy thud of a horse passing through.
+One autumn morning, the Stanwey village smithy was startled by the heavy thud of a horse passing by.
 A servant peered from the main doorway of Harold’s timber manor as a royal rider pulled up, his cloak stained with the road.

 Without dismounting, the rider unrolled a stiff parchment.
 He ignored the servant entirely, projecting his voice toward the high timber gables as if the hall itself were the only thing worthy of his breath.
 With the sharp, clipped accent of the Norman court, he proclaimed: